Borneo elephant: History

 Elephants were appropriate gifts from one ruler to another, or to a person of high standing, and it was customary to transport them by sea.
 In about 1395, the Raja of Java gave two elephants to the ruler Raja Baginda of Sulu.
 These animals were reputedly the founders of a feral population at the western end of Borneo.
 When in 1521 the remnants of Ferdinand Magellan's circumnavigation of the Earth reached Brunei, the chronicler of the voyage recounted that the delegation from the flagship Victoria was conveyed to and from the ruler's palace on elephants caparisoned in silk.
 This custom had been discontinued by the time later visitors arrived in Brunei in the 1770s, who reported wild-living elephant herds that were hunted by local people after harvest.
 Despite the early records of royal elephants in Brunei and Banjarmasin, there was no tradition of capturing and taming local wild elephants in Borneo.

 The arrival of elephants in the northern Kalimantan region of Borneo coincides with the rule of the Sultans of Sulu over Sabah.
 The Sultanate of Sulu enjoyed peaceful ties with the Hindu Empire of Java.
 As a token of appreciation, the rulers of Java sent their elephants to Sulu, much as they had sent Javan elephants to the Sultanate of Maguindanao, which also partly gives the reason why skeletal remains of small elephants are found in Mindanao, south Philippines.
-The Sultan of Sulu and his family shipped some of their prized Javan elephants to northeast Borneo due to lack of land and for the elephants to help in hauling logs out of the forest to create fast and long ships.
+The Sultan of Sulu and his family shipped some of their prized Javan elephants to northeast Borneo due to a lack of land and for the elephants to help in hauling logs out of the forest to create fast and long ships.
 When this lease was signed, most of these timid and largely domesticated small elephants under the employ of Sulu's shipbuilders and traders were released into the forests so they could live deep inside the jungle away from any feuding sultan who might use them for war.
 This single act of releasing the pachyderms to the wild made the Bolkiah family of Sulu and their allies the savior of what remaining elephants are left, old locals attest.

 In a study, they compared DNA and diversity to Asian elephant populations, and later came to the conclusion that Borneo elephants split from other Elepha subspecies about 300,000 years ago.
 They confirmed that Borneo elephants have low genetic diversity but followed a Pleistocene colonization.